What to Do If You Forgot to Report Your Crypto Trades On Last Year's Tax Return

 Once you have determined your capital gains liability, you should download a current IRS Form 1040X, Amended U.S. Individual Income Tax Return.
 This form comes with easy-to-follow instructions and requires you to only include new or updated information.

 Step 3: Mail in your amended return

 Send the IRS your amended return.
 Before you mail in your amended return to the IRS however, make sure that you’ve attached all necessary forms and supporting documents.
-In this specific scenario where your amendment results in a higher tax bill, you should include the additional tax payment with the return.
-It takes the IRS 8–12 weeks to process your amendment, so be patient (they aren’t a young, agile tech company).
+If your your amendment results in a higher tax bill, you should include the additional tax payment with the return.
+It takes the IRS 8–12 weeks to process your amendment, so be patient.

 While paying taxes can at times feel like pulling teeth, it is very important that you include your crypto-trading activity with your tax return.
 A lot of traders are convinced that because of the anonymous, decentralized nature of Blockchain and crypto transactions, that there is no way for the government to see or know that they are making money trading/buying/selling cryptocurrency.
-Unfortunately for these people, this is just not true.
-The Blockchain is a distributed PUBLIC ledger, meaning anyone can view the ledger at anytime.
+Unfortunately this is not the case.
+The Blockchain is a distributed public ledger, meaning anyone can view the ledger at anytime.
 Figuring out an individual’s activities on that ledger essentially comes down to associating a wallet address with a name.
-You can bet that the IRS is only gearing up to become proficient at doing that.
-Ultimately, if you choose not to file your gains/losses, you will be committing blatant tax fraud to which the IRS can enforce a number of penalties, including criminal prosecution, five years in prison, along with a fine of up to $250,000.

 Disclaimer: This post is for informational purposes only and should not be construed as tax or investment advice.
 Please speak to your own tax expert, CPA or tax attorney on how you should treat taxation of digital currencies.